Why I shot a mini-doc about a pole dancer for ‘My Rode Reel 2017’ film competition

 After I decided to take part in the contest I started to look for a story and I realized that it could be the chance to get out of my comfort zone and tell about something totally unknown to me and pole dance world is what I was looking for.

-Another reason I chosen to film a short form documentary about pole dance is that a work like that would hardly been commissioned to me by an adv agency or a company here in Italy (abroad I would have some more chances), so It could really be the only chance to film something totally different from my other works.
+One of the reasons I have chosen to film a short form documentary about pole dance is that a work like that would hardly be commissioned to me by an adv agency or a company here in Italy (abroad I would have some more chances), so It could really be the only chance to film something totally different from my other works.